Reduce Your Liquor Cost

 How BarGuard reduces your liquor cost

-BarGuard doesn't just tell you your cost is high — it tells you why it's high and which items to address first.
+BarGuard doesn't just tell you your cost is high.
+It tells you why it's high and which items to address first.

 Link recipes to every drink on your menu